 "Neo" means simply "New".
 New, because it is new.
 Evolution, or whatever mechanisms bring novel biological transformations into being, in planetary terms, only very recently provided this new arrangement of grey matter for the creatures of this world to experience.
 And what an arrangement!
 These new brain structures allow us cognitive abilities which make us extraordinarily different and powerful when compared to the rest of the creatures struggling through the biosphere.
 Humans are new on this planet.
 And we rule it!

 However, we remain plugged into the old system.
 Evolution in this case is keeping one foot planted on solid ground while probing forward.
 Perhaps the New Brain is just a passing fad?
 Maybe it will fail.
 Maybe in terms of survival, it will ultimately prove unworthy.
 It must justify itself! -But if it fails, that's okay.
 The old brain is still there to be fallen back upon should everything go SNAFU.

 Those old brain structures are tested and true.
 Dependable.
 They work.
-They’ve kept countless species around for eons, successfully reproducing and living.
+They've kept countless species around for eons, successfully reproducing and living.
 We can always abandon the ability to think creatively and abstractly, to measure and question and go back to the old system. -Of tooth and claw, of killing and hiding from killers.
-Of the perpetual hunt. -Sure, there will be no galaxy-class starships to be had, but damn it, that old shit works!
+Of the perpetual hunt. -Sure, there will be no galaxy-class starships to be had, but damn it, that old stuff works!